 Non-Borrowing Spouses (NBS)

-are allowed on HECM loans.
-The NBS will not be on title or on the loan, but will have
+who are less than 62 years of age, are allowed with HECM loans.
+The NBS can be on title, but will not be on the loan.
+NBS will have

 life time tenure protection.